nirui/sshwifty/README.md

 ![Web Interface](Screenshot.png)

 Sshwifty is a SSH client that provides a web interface.
-You can deploy it on your computer or server, so you can access SSH servers via any device that have a  compatible (standard) web browser.
+It can be deployed on your computer or server, so you can access SSH servers via any device that have a compatible (standard) web browser.

 ![master Build status](https://travis-ci.org/niruix/sshwifty.svg?branch=master)